TBDA-Classes/2025G2/docs/ui_ux/ui_ux_research.md

 - Supports **anomaly markers** or alerts for abnormal energy spikes.
 - Option to overlay **average and target lines** for performance comparison.

-**Why it matters:**
-Visualizing energy usage distribution helps detect irregularities, inefficiencies, and opportunities for savings.
-The `EnergyHistogram` component provides a clear overview of consumption trends, allowing teams to quickly identify when and where excessive energy is being used.

 ---

 ## 5) Determination of alerts and their context (type & location)
 **Goal:** Reduce response time by presenting **what**, **where**, and **who** should act.

-**UI patterns & components**
-- **Alert banner** with severity and affected scope (line/machine).
-- **Alarm panel** with filters (type, location, time, program).
-- **Context panel** that shows the related timeline window, last events, and playbook steps.
-- **Notification routing** (email/SMS/in-app) with acknowledgement flow.

 **Examples & references**
 - **Ignition (Inductive Automation) – customer projects with real-time alarming and mobile access.**